RestComm/webrtc-test/README.md

 * **client-count** is the number of webrtc clients to handle calls (i.e. concurrent connections)
 * **client-url** is the webrtc web app URL, which will automatically register with Restcomm and be able to receive calls and auto-answer (or make in another scenario)
 * **client-register-ws-url** is the websocket URL that the webrtc web app should use for registering and general signalling with Restcomm
-* **client-register-domain** Is the domain that the webrtc web app should use when registering
+* **client-register-domain** is the domain that the webrtc web app should use when registering
 * **client-username-prefix** is the username prefix for the generated Restcomm Clients (for example if the prefix is ‘user’ and the count is 10 the generated clients will be user1-user10)
 * **client-password** is the SIP password for the webrtc clients
 * **restcomm-account-sid** is the Restcomm account sid that we use for various Restcomm REST APIs (mostly for provisioning/unprovisioning)